-Relevant Policy or Procedure(s): 1464 - Political and Volunteer Activities of Employees
+Relevant Policy or Procedure(s): 1464 - Political and Volunteer Activities of

+Employees

-Approved by: President Date: 8/20/02 Revision(s): 10/16/07; 6/9/08; 10/28/19 (minor revision); 10/1/21 (update)
+Revision(s): 10/16/07; 6/9/08; 10/28/19 (minor revision); 10/1/21 (update)

 2478 - Mentor Kansas: State Employee Mentoring Program

 Established by Governor Sebelius in 2006, the state employee mentoring program (Mentor Kansas) is "an initiative designed to connect existing mentoring programs with each other and to serve as a resource center for communities wishing to start a program.
 Mentor Kansas' mission is to promote safe and effective youth mentoring and inspire more Kansans to be mentors.